GoldStar184/Xtreme-Wiki/Customization.md

   - Unlock Anims:
     - Asset pack creators have the option to lock certain Animations behind a level, meaning you have to be Level X to see it.
 This option lets you bypass these restrictions.
 <br><br>
-  - Fallback Anim:
+  - Credits Anim:
-    - Lets you decide whether the fallback (thank you) animation will be randomly chosen.
-It will still show if an error occurs loading an animation.
+    - Lets you decide whether the credit (thank you) animation will be randomly chosen.

 <br>